Saumay/java-tutorial/README.md

 This repo contains all the codes and notes of the amazing [Core Java Tutorials by Telusko](https://www.youtube.com/watch?v=WOUpjal8ee4&list=PLsyeobzWxl7oZ-fxDYkOToURHhMuWD1BK)

-The tutorial is broken down into 18 modules:
+This tutorial is broken down into 18 modules:
 1) Intro to Java
 2) Variables
 3) How Java works?